Who is Raven James?

 Raven took in a refreshing sip of his orange juice and vodka - triple the potency as Benny's mix - and shrugged.

-"Well, everybody already has the ability to do it; they just have to be open to the idea.”
+"Well, everybody already has the ability to do it; they just have to be open to the idea.
+But I don’t recommend it.”

 "I believe in ghosts."